quickconverts.org

 Search Results:

-K110 Soffit Board - Kingspan comprehensive U-value calculation along with a condensation risk analysis of your project, contact the Kingspan Insulation Technical Service Department (see rear cover for details) for assistance.
+K108 Cavity Board - Kingspan comprehensive U-value calculation along with a condensation risk analysis of your project, please consult the Kingspan Insulation Technical Service Department for assistance (see rear cover).